Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

 \end{lemma} The proof of Lemma~\ref{lma:EDD} can be found in Appendix~\ref{appendix:thm2}.

-\begin{remark}[Effect of pre-change block number $N$] The parameter $N$ has a two-fold impact on our analysis.
-Firstly, it determines the remainder term in \eqref{eq:EZTb}, and only when $N$ is sufficiently large can we neglect this term.
-Secondly, it directly affects the EDD in \eqref{eq:first_edd_approx} by controlling the normalizing constant ${\rho}$ in \eqref{eq:cpq}.
-To showcase the impact on EDD, let us consider the example in which the pre-change distribution is ${\cN}(\mu \mathbf{1}_{d}, \sigma^2 I_{d})$ and we use Gaussian RBF kernel with bandwidth ${{r}}$ selected by the median heuristic.
+\begin{remark}[Effect of pre-change block number $N$] The parameter $N$ has a two-fold impact in our analysis: (1) there is one remainder term in our proof, which affects the accuracy of the approximation, which can be neglected only when $N$ is sufficiently large.
+(2) it affects the EDD in \eqref{eq:first_edd_approx} through the normalizing constant ${\rho}$ in \eqref{eq:cpq}.
+To showcase the impact on EDD, let us consider the example in which the pre-change distribution is ${\cN}(\mu \mathbf{1}_{d}, \sigma^2 I_{d})$ and we use Gaussian RBF kernel with bandwidth ${{r}}$ selected by the median heuristic \citep{scholkopf2002learning}.
 The Taylor expansion (see detailed derivations in Appendix~\ref{appendix:moment}) gives us: